neverhood/licemerov/README.markdown

 # Licemerov

-This is a social network build on
+This is a social network built using
 [*Rails3]